Bellampalle: Demographics

 According to the 2001 India census, Bellampalli had a population of 66,660.
 Males constitute 51% of the population and females 49%.
-Bellampalli has an literacy rate of 66%, higher than the national average of 60%, with 57% of the males and 43% of females literate.
+Bellampalli has a literacy rate of 66%, higher than the national average of 60%, with 57% of the males and 43% of females literate.
 11% of the population is under 6 years of age.

 Government and politics

 Civic administration

-Bellampalle Municipality was constituted in 1987 and is classified as a second grade municipality with 23 election wards.
+Bellampalle Municipality was constituted in 1987 and is classified as a second grade municipality with 32 election wards.
 The jurisdiction of the civic body is spread over an area of 35.06 km2.

 Politics

 Bellampalli has been a traditional stronghold and birthplace of the CPI, also known as the Communist Party of India.

 CPI leader Gunda Mallesh won the MLA seat for Bellampally in the 2009 elections.
 Gunda Mallesh is a senior politician from Bellampally and the CPI.
 The former MLA's of this of constituency are Amurajula Sreedevi and Pati Subadra.
 Bellampalli assembly constituency comes under Peddapalli Lok Sabha constituency.
-Suman Balka is present MP and he is a student of osmania university, Youth Wing President is Sahith Sharma.
+Gaddam Vamshi krishna is present MP.